What is Collaboration?

 Over the years, a great deal of theoretical work and empirical research has been conducted concerning collaboration in the workplace and academe.
 Cannon-Bowers et al’s (1995) review of research posits eight core skills related to collaboration:

 - shared understanding of the situation,

 - decision making.

-In 2017, Maria Elena Oliveri and her fellow research scientists at Education Testing Service published an exhaustive review of research on collaboration, building on the work of the National Research Council and Cannon-Bowers et al.
+In 2017, Maria Elena Oliveri and her fellow research scientists at Education Testing Service published A Literature Review on Collaborative Problem Solving for Workforce Readiness, an exhaustive review of research on collaboration, building on the work of the National Research Council and Cannon-Bowers et al.

 Based on their review of literature, Oliveri and her colleagues proposed four core competencies related to collaborative problem solving:

 Language use is invariably collaborative.
 Language is a social construct—a consequence of cultures and people working together to understand experience and collaborate to make the world a better place.
 Language precedes the individual.
 According to Vygotsky and other social constructivists, thought is theorized to be prelinguistic: as children we learn to pair our thoughts with language.
 Over time, as we are exposed to language, we develop inner speech, an idiosyncratic form of language that is saturated with personal meaning and associations.
 Inner speech is what we hear when we think, what we mumbled to ourselves when facing obstacles and difficult problems.

 Collaboration also refers to instances of Human & AI (Artificial Intelligence) collaborations.
 Increasingly, people collaborate with machines to complete tasks.
 For instance, doctors work with AI (artificial intelligence) to diagnose diseases; architects to design safe buildings; engineers to build machines, and consumers to receive service help.
 Collaborations between humans and machines are anticipated to soon become more commonplace.